rivernews/appl-tracky-spa/docs/dev/README.md

         - A good way to get to know React is to compare Angular to its equivalance in React.
             - @input and @output
             - Service <---> state management?

+Caveats & Troubleshooting

+- Interface optional callback dilemma.
+See [SO: Declare optional Event callback in Typescript React](https://stackoverflow.com/a/52367308/9814131) for solution.